TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 13/Luke 13.20.md

 ---

-And again he said, Whereunto shall I liken the kingdom of God?
+Again he said, "To what shall I compare the Kingdom of God?